SRGSSR/srglogger-apple/docs/README.md

 ### Dynamic framework integration

 1. Run `carthage update` to update the dependencies (which is equivalent to `carthage update --configuration Release`).
-2. Add the frameworks listed above and generated in the `Carthage/Build/iOS` folder to your target embedded binaries.
+2. Add the frameworks listed above and generated in the `Carthage/Build/iOS` folder to your target _Embedded binaries_.

 If your target is building an application, a few more steps are required: